samarth30/machine-learning/README.md

 # Machine learning basics

-clone it and enjoy the code
+clone it and learn machine learning